vanshitkumar/sappend/Readme.md

 ## Command line options
 - `-file-url` (required): The URL of the Azure Blob Storage file to sync from.
 - `-local-file` (optional): The path to the local file to sync to.
-If not provided, it defaults to the basename of the blob file in the current directory.
+If not provided, it defaults to the blob url path, relative to current directory.